aspose-html/Aspose.HTML-API-References/english/net/aspose.html/htmldocument/renderto/_index.md

 ---
 title: HTMLDocument.RenderTo
 second_title: Aspose.HTML for .NET API Reference
-description: HTMLDocument method.
+description: HTMLDocument RenderTo method.
 This method is used to print the contents of the current document to the specified device
 type: docs
 weight: 120
 url: /net/aspose.html/htmldocument/renderto/